Lama Tsultrim Allione’s Biography

 At the end of 2011 Lama Tsultrim started teaching again.
 She gave the Chöd Empowerment and Prajña Paramita teachings in California at Orgyen Dorje Den and taught in Switzerland and Italy.
 Tara Mandala and an international community of practitioners continue to flourish under her care and guidance.
 Click here to watch Victress Hitchcock’s production THIS PRECIOUS LIFE: A Celebration of the Life & Passing of David Petit.

-Lama Tsultrim is now the mother of three grown children and a beloved grandmother.
-Her daughter, Sherab, is an architect and is married to Eric Adolphi.
-Sherab lives in Telluride, Colorado and is the mother of Otto Ziji (2012).
-Aloka is Executive Director, Leadership and Organization Development at Sony Pictures Entertainment.
-Aloka is the mother of Luna Violet (2009) and Truman James (2011) and lives in Los Angeles, California.
-Lama Tsultrim’s son, Costanzo (Osel Dorje) has completed nearly 4 years of solitary retreat, studied Tibetan in Nepal, and is married to Cady (Holtcamp) Allione, former Executive Director of Tara Mandala.
+Lama Tsultrim is the mother of three grown children and a beloved grandmother of six.
+Her daughter, Sherab, lives in Telluride as an environmental architect and landscaper.
+She is married to Eric Adolphi who manages the Medical Center there.
+Sherab is the mother of Otto Ziji (2012) and Enzo Tashi (2017).
+Aloka is Vice President of Leadership and Organization Development at Sony Pictures Entertainment in Culver City, California, and mother of Luna Violet (2009) and Truman James (2011).
+Lama Tsultrim’s son, Costanzo (Tulku Ösel Dorje) has completed nearly four years of solitary retreat at Tara Mandala, studied Tibetan and Buddhist philosophy and received his MA in Buddhist Philosophy and is a candidate for a PhD through Rangjung Yeshe Shedra and Kathmandu University.
+He is married to Cady (Holtcamp) Allione, former Executive Director of Tara Mandala, and father of Bodhi Archer (2013) and Jalu Dorje (2017).

 Lama Tsultrim is now working on several new books and traveling around the world to teach.